Skip to main content

 Technical Analysis

-CVE-2025-54093 is a high-severity vulnerability identified as a Time-of-Check to Time-of-Use (TOCTOU) race condition affecting the TCP/IP stack in Microsoft Windows 10 Version 1809 (build 10.0.17763.0).
-This vulnerability arises when the system performs a security check on a resource or condition (time-of-check) but the state of that resource changes before the system uses it (time-of-use), allowing an attacker to exploit the timing gap.
-Specifically, this flaw exists within the Windows TCP/IP implementation, where an authorized local attacker with limited privileges can manipulate the timing to elevate their privileges.
-The vulnerability is classified under CWE-367, which covers TOCTOU race conditions that can lead to inconsistent or unexpected behavior due to changes in resource state between check and use operations.
-The CVSS v3.1 base score is 7.0, indicating a high severity, with the vector string CVSS:3.1/AV:L/AC:H/PR:L/UI:N/S:U/C:H/I:H/A:H/E:U/RL:O/RC:C. This means the attack requires local access (AV:L), high attack complexity (AC:H), low privileges (PR:L), no user interaction (UI:N), unchanged scope (S:U), and impacts confidentiality, integrity, and availability to a high degree (C:H/I:H/A:H).
-The exploitability is considered official (RL:O) and the report is confirmed (RC:C).
-No known exploits are currently in the wild, and no patches have been linked yet.
-The vulnerability allows an attacker to escalate privileges locally by exploiting the race condition in the TCP/IP stack, potentially gaining SYSTEM-level access or similar, which could lead to full system compromise.
-This is particularly concerning because the TCP/IP stack is a core component of Windows networking, and exploitation could affect network-related processes and services.
-Since Windows 10 Version 1809 is an older release, many organizations may have already moved to newer versions, but legacy systems remain at risk.
-The absence of user interaction requirement and the ability to elevate privileges locally make this vulnerability a significant threat in environments where unprivileged users have local access.
+CVE-2025-54093 is a high-severity vulnerability identified as a Time-of-check Time-of-use (TOCTOU) race condition in the TCP/IP stack of Microsoft Windows 10 Version 1809 (build 10.0.17763.0).
+This vulnerability arises when the system improperly handles the timing between checking a condition and using the result of that check, allowing an attacker to exploit the window of inconsistency.
+Specifically, an authorized local attacker with limited privileges can leverage this race condition to elevate their privileges on the affected system.
+The vulnerability is categorized under CWE-367, which relates to TOCTOU race conditions that can lead to security issues such as privilege escalation.
+The CVSS v3.1 base score is 7.0, indicating a high severity level, with the vector string CVSS:3.1/AV:L/AC:H/PR:L/UI:N/S:U/C:H/I:H/A:H/E:U/RL:O/RC:C. This means the attack requires local access (AV:L), high attack complexity (AC:H), low privileges (PR:L), no user interaction (UI:N), and impacts confidentiality, integrity, and availability to a high degree (C:H/I:H/A:H).
+The scope is unchanged (S:U), and the exploit code maturity is official (RL:O) with confirmed remediation (RC:C).
+No known exploits are currently reported in the wild, and no patches or mitigations have been linked yet.
+The vulnerability affects Windows 10 Version 1809, which is an older version of Windows 10, but still in use in some environments.
+The nature of the vulnerability allows an attacker who already has some level of access to the system to escalate privileges, potentially gaining full control over the system, which could lead to unauthorized data access, system manipulation, or disruption of services.

 Potential Impact